Databases

 - the programming language SQL

-- presentation of other types of databases, for instance, distributed and web based databases.
+- presentation of other database areas and types of databases

-Instruction is mainly in the form of lectures, individual reading with study guides and study material, and hand-in assignments.
-There are also exercises and laboratory work.
+Instruction is mainly in the form of lectures, course literature and reading assignments, and other learning materials.
+The course includes hand-in assignments and a practical component that involves exercises and laboratory work.

 Progressive specialisation: